maurerpe/libprinter_settings/README.md

 # System requirements

 Should run on any POSIX compliant operating system.
-Does not presently have native windows support.
-Should work fine under cygwin.
+Preliminary windows support.
+Windows support has not been tested.
+Should work under cygwin.

 # Example code